chizzydavid/udacity_cicd_project3/README.md

 Determining how much info, if you add `-v` (you will get verbose information), but if you add `-q` you will get summary information (quiet mode).
 EX
 `ping -c 5 -q 192.168.2.200 # Example of quiet mode ping`

+#### To Test port function

+Log into the machine and type `telnet localhost 3030`, for instance, if you are interested in testing port 3030.

 #### Testing Backend and Promethesus Server infrastructure

 ```bash